'My son is my hero'; Hamilton mum praises son who alerted family to blaze

 "He was just sort of walking towards us, so slowly, and I put my hand out and there were smoke and flames behind him.
 I feel like I'm so lucky to have my boy.
 He saved our lives."

+All three were taken to Waikato Hospital, where Brody was treated for some minor burns to his feet, after flames licked them while he slept.

-She said they had endured some tough times recently, she herself was "mum, dad, aunty, uncle, grandma, grandad" as they had no other family around.
+Abbott said they had endured some tough times recently, she herself was "mum, dad, aunty, uncle, grandma, grandad" as they had no other family around.

 Not insured and now left with nothing, they had managed, on Wednesday afternoon, to get a $100 grant from Work and Income, along with a week's accommodation at a local motel.